tony-fav/tasmota-blerry/blerry2/README.md

 Next, to use:
 - Upload `blerry.be` and each `blerry_driver_xxxx.be` driver file you may need to the file system of the ESP32. (`http://your.tas.device.ip/ufsd?`)
-- Edit `blerry_config.json` as needed for your device configuration, HA discovery choices, etc... (make sure you delete the example configurations for devices you are not using).
+- Edit `blerry_config.json` as needed for your device configuration, HA discovery choices, etc... (make sure you delete the example configurations for devices you are not using) and upload to the file system of the ESP32.
 - Create and enable (`Rule1 1`) the following Tasmota Rule and Restart Tasmota.
 ```
 Rule1 ON System#Boot DO br load('blerry.be') ENDON